-Each spouse is taxed separately, and so it is an important element of basic income tax planning that maximum use is made of personal reliefs and the starting and basic rate tax bands.
+Each spouse is taxed separately, and so it is an important element of basic income tax planning that maximum use is made of each individual’s personal allowance, the starting and basic rate tax band and the SA and Dividend Allowance.
 It may be necessary to consider gifts of assets (which must be outright and unconditional) to distribute income more evenly.

 It is also possible to transfer part of the personal allowance between spouses.
-A marriage allowance of £1,060 (£1,100) can be transferred between spouses for 2015/16 onwards where neither spouse pays tax at above the basic rate.
+A marriage allowance of £1,100 can be transferred between spouses for 2016/17 but only where neither spouse pays tax at above the basic rate.

 Income from assets jointly owned by spouses is generally shared equally for tax purposes.
 This applies even where the asset is owned in unequal shares unless an election is made to split the income in proportion to the ownership of the asset.
 The exception is dividend income from jointly owned shares in ‘close’ companies which is split according to the actual ownership of the shares.
 Close companies are broadly those owned by the directors or five or fewer people.

 If you are self-employed or run a family company, consider employing your spouse or taking them into partnership as a way of redistributing income.
 This could be just as relevant for a property investment business producing rental income as for a trade or profession.

 Care must be taken because HMRC may look at such situations to ensure that they are commercially justified.
 If a spouse is employed by the family business, the level of remuneration must be justifiable and the wages actually paid to the spouse.
 The National Minimum and Living Wage rules may also impact.